 The days of mailing binders of paper to the FDA are over.
 As of October 2023, all 510(k) submissions must be prepared and sent electronically using the FDA’s eSTAR template.
 The eSTAR program uses a standardized PDF template that guides you through each section of the submission, ensuring you include all the required information in the correct format.
 While it might take some getting used to, this system is designed to improve consistency and completeness, which ultimately helps streamline the review process for both you and the FDA.
 Familiarize yourself with the eSTAR template early to avoid any last-minute technical hurdles.

-A Step-by-Step Guide to the 510(k) Submission Process
+Your Step-by-Step Guide to a New Device Submission

 Getting your medical device to market can feel like a marathon, but the 510(k) submission process is a well-defined track.
 By breaking it down into clear, manageable steps, you can approach your submission with confidence and a clear plan of action.
 Think of this as your roadmap from initial planning to final communication with the FDA.
 Each stage builds on the last, so careful preparation is your greatest asset.
 Let’s walk through the four key steps you’ll take to prepare and submit your 510(k) application.